 IV.
-What is EPA's analysis of Kansas's proposed SIP revision?
+What is EPA's analysis of Virginia's SIP revision?

-On October 4, 2010, KDHE provided a revision to Kansas's SIP to EPA for parallel processing and eventual approval.
-This revision to Kansas's SIP is necessary because without it, (1) the state of Kansas would not have authority to issue PSD permits to GHGemitting sources, and as a result, absent further action, those sources may not be able to construct or undertake modifications beginning January 2, 2011; and (2) assuming that the state of Kansas attains authority to issue PSD permits to GHG-emitting sources, PSD requirements would apply, as of January 2, 2011, at the 100- or 250-tpy levels provided under the CAA.
-This would greatly increase the number of required permits, imposing undue costs on small sources; which would overwhelm Kansas's permitting resources and severely impair the function of the program.
+On October 27, 2010, VADEQ provided a revision to Virginia's SIP to EPA for approval.
+This revision to Virginia's SIP is necessary because without it, PSD requirements would apply, as of January 2, 2011, at the 100or 250-tpy levels provided under the CAA.
+This would greatly increase the number of required permits, imposing undue costs on small sources; which would overwhelm Virginia's permitting resources and severely impair the function of the program.

-The state of Kansas's September 26, 2010, proposed SIP revision: (1) Provides the state of Kansas with the authority to regulate GHG under the PSD program of the CAA, and (2) establishes thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under the PSD program.
-Specifically, Kansas's October 4, 2010, proposed SIP revision includes changes to Kansas Air Regulations (KAR) 28-19- 350-Prevention of significant deterioration of air quality.
-These revisions update Kansas's air regulations by providing the state the authority to regulate GHGs and aligning the thresholds for GHG permitting applicability with those specified in the Tailoring Rule.
+Virginia's October 27, 2010, proposed SIP revision establishes thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under Virginia's PSD program.
+Specifically, Virginia's October 27, 2010, proposed SIP revision includes changes to VADEQ's Rule 9VAC5, specifically the creation of Chapter 85: Permits for Stationary Sources Subject to Regulation, and addresses the thresholds for GHG permitting applicability.